Policy, Strategy and Facts and Figures

-- Michael Matheson, MSP and Cabinet Secretary for Net Zero, Energy and Transport in the Scottish Government
+- Michael Matheson, MSP and Cabinet Secretary for NHS Recovery, Health and Social Care in the Scottish Government

-- Shirley-Anne Somerville, MSP and Cabinet Secretary for Education and Skills in the Scottish Government
+- Shirley-Anne Somerville, MSP and Cabinet Secretary for Social Justice in the Scottish Government

 - Matt Baker, TV presenter (formerly ‘Blue Peter’, currently ‘The One Show’ and ‘Countryfile’)